Google Ad Manager outage costs ad sales for large websites - ExBulletin

 During the suspension, ads continued to appear on Google’s own services such as YouTube.

-Reported by Paresh Dave.
-Additional reporting by Akanksha Khushi and Dawn Chmielewski.
-Edited by Lincoln Feast.
+(Reporting by Paresh Dave; additional reporting by Akanksha Khushi and Dawn Chmielewski; editing by Lincoln Feast.)

 |